rcl-ssl/docs/apicore/order-validate.md

 Todo
 ```

 - **Validated Order** - Once an Order is validated.
 You can [Get the Order](order-get.md) and view the status.
 The status of the order should be ``ready`` and the status of the challenge should be ``valid``.
-If an order validation has failed, you cannot try to re-validate the same order again.
+If an order validation has failed the status will be set to  ``invalid``.
+You cannot try to re-validate the invalid order again.
 You will need to create a new [Certificate Order](./order-create.md) and validate this new order.

 ## Example of a Validated Order
 ```